laowantong/paroxython/paroxython/resources/spec.md

 9       pass
 ```

-_Remark._ The span and the path are the same as those of the function.
+_Remark._ The span and the path start with the first decorator and end with the function.

 ##### Matches